fbpx

 Foth’s team prepared the definitive documentation on the conceptual model and modeling documentation to secure USEPA’s acceptance of the modeling work for the Environmental Impact Statement.
 We completed hydrologic studies to address data gaps related to potential litigation, including detailed bedrock hydrogeologic studies to assess issues related to mine dewatering and potential impacts to surface water resources such as streams and wetlands.

-We also worked with PolyMet on the preparation of the Permit to Mine Application including the preparation of the financial assurance estimate.
+We also worked with PolyMet to prepare the Permit to Mine Application including preparation of the financial assurance estimate.
 The application included plans for remediation of legacy mining issues around old mining pits and tailings facilities, waste rock management plans for minimizing impacts to groundwater and surface water, mine pit closure, tailings facility closure, environmental monitoring during operations and after closure, and financial assurance.
-In our project role, we have participated in numerous meetings with the MDNR and MPCA related to permit issuance and permit conditions.
+In our project role, we have participated in numerous meetings with the Minnesota Department of Natural Resources and Minnesota Pollution Control Agency related to permit issuance and permit conditions.

 Results

-Foth’s team contributed to many substantive improvements in the project leading to PolyMet securing all necessary permits for Minnesota’s first nonferrous copper-nickel mining project.
+Our team contributed to many substantive improvements in the project leading to PolyMet securing all necessary permits for Minnesota’s first nonferrous copper-nickel mining project.
+Foth was also retained to provide expert witness testimony in contested case hearings with the U.S. Army Corps of Engineers and the Minnesota Department of Natural Resources on matters related to the Section 404 Permit and methylmercury, and the Mining Permit, respectively.

 Markets: